Top 10 Unexplained Mysteries: Unsolved Mysteries of the World and History

 A lot of investigations occurred, but they were all inconclusive... somebody betrayed them, and they all but one paid the ultimate price, including little Anne Frank.

-2 - The Disappearance of the Indus Valley Civilization
+2 - The Disappearance of the Indus Valley Civilization: From Technological Super Power to Myth

-The Indus Valley Civilization existed at the same time as the ancient Egypt civilization and it had roughly 5 million inhabitants, being the first urban civilization to date.
+The Indus Valley Civilization existed at the same time as the ancient Egyptian civilization and it had roughly 5 million inhabitants, is the first urban civilization to date.

 They had one of the most complex civilizations of all and harbored 10% of the World's population, but they abandoned their cities 3.000 years ago.